hasanabill/contrri-vista/README.md

 Contri Vista is open-source software licensed under the [MIT License](LICENSE).
 Feel free to use and modify the codebase according to your needs.
 Your contributions to the project are also appreciated.

 Thank you for choosing Contri Vista.
 Let's make open science and open source more fun and rewarding together!
+Visit our website at [Contri Vista](https://contri-vista.web.app/) to get started.